 Hardware

-NIST LWC Hardware API reference implementation by Robert Primas [git]:
+NIST LWC Hardware API reference implementation in VHDL by Robert Primas [git]:

 Reference hardware implementations of all AEAD and hash family members by Robert Primas using the NIST LWC Hardware API v1.2.

-CAESAR Hardware API reference implementations by Hannes Groß [git]:
+CAESAR Hardware API reference implementations in VHDL by Hannes Groß [git]:

 Reference hardware implementations of Ascon-128 and Ascon-128a by Hannes Groß using the CAESAR Hardware API v1.0.
 Note that the CAESAR API implies a certain overhead, in particular for lightweight designs like Ascon.